In this article, you will learn:

 After strategically arranging a school visit or meeting, it’s a very important step to carefully choose what materials you will bring for your meeting at the school.
 These materials can also help to guide your meeting, especially if you get nervous in the Principal’s Office!

-You can always drop in with a some baked goods that say AFS or that are uniquely representative of the experiences that our students/families experience being part of the AFS family, but keep in mind that a lot of “vendors” drop off food and goodies for teachers and it doesn’t always lead to brand recognition or referrals.
+You can always drop in with some baked goods that say AFS or that are uniquely representative of the experiences that our students/families experience being part of the AFS family.
+Please keep in mind that a lot of “vendors” drop off food and goodies for teachers and it doesn’t always lead to brand recognition or referrals.
 If you have a school where this has been a routine practice and they are an “AFS School” then don’t disappoint the staff, but if this is a new school without any previous knowledge of AFS, consider some of the ideas below to get you started in highlighting the tremendous resources that AFS has to offer schools.

 Introducing AFS